 Siliman has the greatest number of accredited programs in the country.
 Founded in 1901, the university has degree programs in information and technology, nursing, biology, and marine science.

 Mapua University is known for its engineering and architecture programs.
 Eight of the university’s programs are recognized as a CHED Center of Excellence.
-Mapua has campuses in Intramuros and Makati, and with four terms per year, with each term costing an averaging of PHP 51,000.
+Mapua has campuses in Intramuros and Makati, and with four terms per year, with each term costing an averaging of ₱51,000.

 CSB was founded in the 80s as a night school, but today it offers various courses in the fields of arts and design, international studies, and hotel and management.
-The school has three terms, with each term costing an average of PHP 105,000
+The school has three terms, with each term costing an average of ₱105,000.

 Before you compute the amount to save for your child's education, consider the things that have an impact on the future cost of education.

 Do you dream of sending your children to one of the top universities in the Philippines?
-You should be working harder and saving more because the cost of education in many of the best colleges in the country is expensive.
+You should be working harder and saving more because college courses in the Philippines, especially at the best colleges, are not cheap.

 Your choices are limited if you're looking for schools that specialize in fields like business, accounting, engineering, medicine, IT, and the arts.
 If the schools on your shortlist all charge high tuition payments, you must either build a huge tuition fund or keep looking for more affordable choices.